-- 10.27 If the CSC records, or any other evidence filed, reveal evidence of a new diagnosis of Post-Traumatic Stress Disorder or Major Depressive Disorder made within one year after the administrative segregation placement, the Claimant will be automatically eligible for \$10,000. - 10.28 If the PMA assessment (pursuant to 10.26) leads to a higher award than an automatic payment of \$10,000 (pursuant to 10.27), the Manager/Expert will recommend this higher amount in lieu of the automatic payment; the PMA will not be added on top of the automatic payment.
+- 10.27 If the CSC records, or any other evidence filed, reveal evidence of a new diagnosis of Post-Traumatic Stress Disorder or Major Depressive Disorder made within one (1) year after the administrative segregation placement, the Claimant will be automatically eligible for ten thousand dollars (\$10,000). - 10.28 If the PMA assessment (pursuant to 10.26) leads to a higher award than an automatic payment of ten thousand dollars (\$10,000) (pursuant to 10.27), the Manager/Expert will recommend this higher amount in lieu of the automatic payment; the PMA will not be added on top of the automatic payment.